crof7y/port_scanner/README.md

 I've found the most success running this program in a Linux environment as it seems to consume fewer resources, however I have used it as an .exe file on my Windows machine and it does work, it's just...less than the Linux version.

 This program does require a few packages be installed to run.
-I have included an .mp4 video of me using it and detailing the necessary packages to install.
+This link: https://youtu.be/WWtAfmdvYXg contains a video of me using the program and detailing the necessary packages to install.
 Consider the video to be 'README_butReallyWatchMe.mp4'